OpenDirective/opendirective.github.io/_posts/2022-01-16-json-data-file-collections-in-jekyll.md

 ### Tools

 Liquid has the concept of `arrays`, but provides a very restricted set of `filters` (functions) that create and operate on them.
 It also has the `[n]` access operator, plus `first` and `last` methods.
-Jekyll adds a few more useful filters.
+Jekyll adds a few more useful filters like `push`.

 Jekyll also adds `hashes` (objects) and filters that work on them.
 But hashes are created for you in standard variables and there is no way to create or manipulate them.
+The `.` and `[]` operators are provide for getting values.

 But we can do what we need to with these limited programming constructs.

 ### Attempt

-Given all our JSON files live in the `_data` directory, an initial attempt might be as trivial as using the variable `site.data` to access them as a collection.
+Given our JSON files live in the `_data` directory, an initial attempt might be as trivial as using the variable `site.data` to access them as a collection.
 Then we can try things like

 ```liquid
 {{ site.data | sort: 'name' }}